 - During the inspectors’ visit Mr Myles entered the site and directed a number of the employees to stop work and go to the lunch room.

-- Mr Myles subsequently entered the site, approached a number of the project employees and requested they stop work and go to the lunchroom.
-It is alleged Mr Myles told representatives of Hutchinson Builders words to the effect of “this is what we do if these kind of people are on the job…our boys are in the shed until they leave…end of story.”
+- When approached by employees of Hutchinson Builders about his presence on the site, Mr Myles said words to the effect: “This is what we do if these kind of people [BCCB inspectors] are on the job…our boys in the shed until they leave…end of story.”

 - Mr Myles also told the team leader from Hutchinson words to the effect: “You’ve got to understand when they come here we’re going to pull everybody off the job”.